Ortus-Solutions/ContentBox/readme.md

 - Lucee 4.5+
 - ColdFusion 10+

+Default password for engines spun up by commandbox: `coldfusion`

 # ContentBox Installation

 You can follow in-depth installation instructions here: https://contentbox.ortusbooks.com/content/installation/index.html or you can use [CommandBox](https://www.ortussolutions.com/products/commandbox) to quickly get up and running via the following commands: